carlosloureda/docker-playground/README.md

 Will update this once I complete the project to make sure to have all the steps ready.

+## Branches

+> This is outdated, I am going to create project folders for each example

+- For hello world react app just focus on the `master` branch
+- For a overway complicated `fibonacci` application for multicontainers over AWS go to the `fibonacci`branch

+> Folder structure
+- hello-world - Simple Docker
+- count-visits - Docker compose

 ## Support

 Please [open an issue](https://github.com/carlosloureda/docker-playground/issues/new) for support.